 The majority [of the Jews] were convinced that the ancient scriptures of their priests alluded to the present as the very time when the Orient would triumph and from Judaea would go forth men destined to rule the world.
 This mysterious prophecy really referred to Vespasian and Titus, but the common people, true to the selfish ambitions of mankind, thought that this exalted destiny was reserved for them, and not even their calamities opened their eyes to the truth.note[Tacitus, Histories 5.13.]

 Comment: Josephus' messianology may seem hypocritical, but it is not.
-In his view, the Zealots had ruined Judaea, and God had sent the Roman general to punish His chosen people as a second Pompey.
+In his view, the Sicarians and Zealots had ruined Judaea, and God had sent the Roman general to punish His chosen people as a second Pompey.
 In the past, God had sent the Jews into exile in Egypt and Babylon; and he had used Philistine, Assyrian and Seleucid armies to punish his chosen people.
 This punishment could be considered a way to restore the true Israel.
 To call a foreigner a Messiah was nothing new: the Persian king Cyrus the Great had already been considered the Messiah, as we saw above.